2013 Solomon Islands earthquake: Damage

 The expected tsunami was regarded as the greatest threat but even before the tsunami arrived many coastline villages to the west and south of Lata had already been destroyed by the earthquake itself.
 Local news agencies reported that four villages were destroyed.
 Houses were flooded in eastern Temotu Province.
 On Nendo Island, 1.5 m waves damaged 50 buildings.
 In Lata, the tsunami damaged the airport and flooded low-lying areas, killing nine people, including five elderly and one child.
 More than 100 houses on the island were destroyed, in addition to 800 others damaged.
 It was reported that almost all houses in Nela village were washed away, and some homes in Venga village were shifted by water.
-The earthquake killed 9 people, and 5 people remain listed as missing.
+The earthquake killed 10 people, and 6 people remain listed as missing, with at least 15 injured.

 Residents of Solomon Islands and other surrounding islands moved to higher ground causing major traffic jams in the capital, Honiara.
 Many other Pacific countries ordered precautionary evacuations, even countries not on the warning list.
-Officials in Noumea ordered residents to evacuate along the eastern coast of New Caledonia and nearby Loyalty Islands.
+Officials in Nouméa ordered residents to evacuate along the eastern coast of New Caledonia and nearby Loyalty Islands.
 Residents also evacuated to higher ground in Suva, the capital of Fiji.

 Environmental context

 There are many human elements that affect the ecosystem and how Santa Cruz, and Solomon Islands generally, will recover.
 Though once one of the most diverse ecosystems in the world, very little attention is given in the Solomons to biodiversity and environmental conservation.
 85% of the people on these islands live a subsistence lifestyle.
 The population is growing about 4.4% annually and as it grows, the people must use more of their natural resources as food and shelter.
 The Solomons ecosystems were already being threatened by invasive species, major loss of coastal land, and overharvesting.
-That means that sudden major loss of biodiversity, like that caused by both the earthquake and tsunami, can lead to “hunger, poverty, disease, and conflict and is a threat to internal security…”.
+That means that sudden major loss of biodiversity, like that caused by both the earthquake and tsunami, can lead to "hunger, poverty, disease, and conflict and is a threat to internal security…”.